Best daily deals

 The Galaxy Wearables app is pretty neatly laid out, and it’s responsive.

 Not interested in either the Google Pixel Buds Pro or Apple AirPods Pro?
 We recommend that you check out the Samsung Galaxy Buds Pro, Samsung’s take on active noise canceling true wireless earbuds.
-This headset is most compatible with Samsung Galaxy devices, offering the same automatic device switching within this ecosystem as the Google Pixel Buds Pro and Apple AirPods Pro offer within their ecosystems.
+This headset is most compatible with Samsung Galaxy devices.
+It offers the same automatic device switching within this ecosystem as the Google Pixel Buds Pro and Apple AirPods Pro offer within their ecosystems.
 The Galaxy Buds Pro has an inoffensive design with changeable ear tips that help maximize the quality of the active noise canceling.

 Frequently asked questions about the Google Pixel Buds Pro and Apple AirPods Pro

 The Google Pixel Buds A-Series is a cheaper alternative to the newer Google Pixel Buds Pro.
-The A-Series does not include any active noise canceling functionality, so if you don’t want ANC, but want some of the other features Google provides it’s worth looking into.
+The A-Series does not include any active noise canceling functionality, so if you don’t want ANC but want some of the other features Google provides, it’s worth looking into.

 Pressing and holding the force sensor on the stem of either earbud is preset to toggle between active noise canceling and transparency mode.
 If you want the option to disable both of these features and listen to music in a passive mode, you can adjust the control’s functions in your iPhone’s Bluetooth settings.